katjatuma/katjatuma.github.io/index.md

 At TUe, I am advisor of Gloria Isedu working on Evaluation of Threat Assessment using AI.

 <\br>
-At the VU, I work closely with <a href="https://winniebahati.github.io">Winnie Mbaka</a>,
+At the VU, I advise and work closely with <a href="https://winniebahati.github.io">Winnie Mbaka</a>,
 <a href="https://github.com/fminna">Francesco Minna</a>,
 <a href="https://www.linkedin.com/in/emanuele-mezzi/?originalSubdomain=it">Emanuele Mezzi</a>,
 <a href="https://www.linkedin.com/in/aurora-papotti/?originalSubdomain=nl">Aurora Papotti</a>, and